How to Negotiate Salary for Your Next Career Move

 Your Network is Essential

-Learn more by talking to people who have had similar roles, or reaching out via professionals networks as well doing brainstorming members of professional organizations.
+Find out more about your situation by talking with acquaintances who have had similar roles, or reaching out through professionally-oriented networks in addition to brainstorming members of professional associations.

-Preparing for a negotiations is always a good time spent.
-You’ll feel more confident when the presentation of your case if have a clear outline of your talking points before the deadline.
+Preparing for any negotiation is always time well spent.
+You’ll feel more confident in the presentation of your case if are prepared with a specific set of talking points outlined before the deadline.

-Here are some instances of items you may want to consider during your salary negotiation:
+Here are some instances of what you may want to consider when negotiating your salary:

 - Education & certification